Skip to main content

 What do 4-H Volunteers do?

-Volunteers serve in a variety of capacities based on their interest, skills, and time constraints to support 4-H members, other volunteers, and the 4-H program in general.
-Because 4-H offers such a wide variety of events and activities, there is room for many different types of volunteers!
+Volunteers help in many different ways based on their interests, skills, and available time to support 4-H members and programs.
+Because 4-H offers such a wide variety of events and activities, there is a role for almost everyone.

 Which Volunteer positions are available?